James Harris, 2nd Earl of Malmesbury: Career

 Unlike his father, the young James Harris only dabbled in politics.
 His real interests lay in being a sportsman, and he was known for his meticulous records of what game he had killed and of the local and national British weather.
 He built up an extensive collection of stuffed game, which was donated to various museums.

 A précis writer, Malmesbury served in the Home Office as private secretary to the Secretary of State for Home Affairs from July 1801 to July 1802 under Lord Pelham.
 He was first returned as a Member of Parliament for Helston in 1802, serving until 1804.
 He was a Lords Commissioner of the Treasury from May 1804 to February 1806 during the Second Pitt ministry while he represented Horsham as MP.
 He then was returned for Heytesbury from 1807 to 1812 and Wilton from 1816 to 1820.

+In 1804 he was commissioned as Lieutenant-Colonel of the short-lived 2nd Wiltshire Militia.

 From March 1807 to August 1807, he served as Under-Secretary of State for Foreign Affairs under George Canning (while The Duke of Portland was Prime Minister), before becoming Governor of the Isle of Wight, in which role he until his death.